Pyrography: Woods

 Softwood will burn faster than a hardwood does.
 It does not require very hot temperature to burn as do the hardwoods.

 Light-coloured hardwoods such as sycamore, basswood, beech and birch are most commonly used, as their fine grain is not obtrusive.
 However, other woods, such as maple, pine or oak, are also used.

 Grain: Grain is the direction of the fibrous elements of the wood cells.
 This is important to sand with the grain.
-Also the grain can cause deviation from its intended path with use of woodturning pen unless you apply more pressure and burn slower on the grain.
+Also the grain can cause deviation from its intended path with use of woodturning pen unless the artist applies more pressure and burns slower on the grain.

-Figure: This is the natural design, or pattern, that you can see on the cut surface of the wood.
-The figure present on the wood should always be taken into consideration when you are planning your woodburned design.
+Figure: This is the natural design, or pattern, that can be seen on the cut surface of the wood.
+The figure present on the wood should always be taken into consideration when the artist is planning their woodburned design.

 Texture: There is a texture on the surface of that wood that feels either coarse or fine, even or uneven.

 Woodburners typically avoid using very fine or intricate designs on uneven, coarse-textured wood.
 Softwoods are more apt to be fine or moderately coarse-textured.

 Color: Woodburning is mainly used to enhance the natural beauty of a wooden project, so woodburners take precious care not to obfuscate a beautiful figure, grain, luster, or color by over-charring.